A topic from the subject of Analytical Chemistry in Chemistry.

 Significance:

 This experiment demonstrates the use of spectrophotometry, a valuable analytical technique for determining the concentration of various substances in solution.
-It has applications in various fields, including environmental monitoring, food analysis, and clinical chemistry.
+It has applications in various fields, including environmental monitoring (water quality analysis), food analysis (determination of metal contaminants), and clinical chemistry.

 Share on: